Julie Mintz

-Julie Mintz is an American alternative singer-songwriter, musician, and actress.
-The south Texas-bred, Los Angeles-based singer-songwriter joined Moby's band as a backup singer and keyboardist in 2011.
+Julie Mintz is an American alternative singer-songwriter and actress.
+The south Texas-born Los Angeles-based singer-songwriter joined Moby's band as a backup singer and keyboardist in 2011.
 In 2015, Moby produced her debut EP "The Thin Veil" culled from a collection of over fifty songs Mintz had written before joining his band.
 The sound has been described as Gothic Americana, while Entertainment Weekly calls Mintz's music "an elegant and bewitching blend of Americana and orchestral pop that sits somewhere between Gillian Welch and Lana Del Rey."

 Early life

 Julie Mintz was born and raised in Corpus Christi, Texas the daughter of Michael Mintz, an otolaryngologist [ENT] and head and neck surgeon and Laurie Mintz (née Isenberg), a former beauty queen (Miss Michigan) and high school English teacher.
 She is the middle child amongst two older brothers, a younger sister, and younger brother in a Jewish family of Belarusian descent.

 Mintz studied classical piano from the age of five.
 She also sang in choir and performed in ballet and musical theater productions throughout her childhood.

 She graduated valedictorian of her class at W.B.
 Ray High School in Corpus Christi, Texas and earned a National Merit Scholarship.

 Her songwriting is deeply informed by her first after-school job: working at a cemetery and funeral home on the Gulf of Mexico, which included driving a hearse with a body in the back.
 Mintz recalls, “I was a cheerleader in high school, so I used to show up to work at the funeral home in my cheerleading uniform.
 At the time it was all really scary to me, but I think it ties into me eventually writing this very Gothic music, and this thread throughout my songs about the idea of dying alone.”

 Mintz graduated early from Emory University in Atlanta, Georgia with a Bachelor of Science Degree in Neuroscience and Behavioral Biology.

 While working in an Oncology ward at Atlanta's Grady Hospital, she began suffering from severe anxiety.
 This led to her decision to forego medical school, and she began playing music again.